 As a landlord, it’s important that you stay up to date on the laws that impact you, your property, and your tenants.
-However, unless you are also a legal expert, it can be challenging to keep track of every law and a consultation with a lawyer can get expensive.
+However, unless you are also a legal expert, it can be challenging to keep track of every landlord-tenant law and a consultation with a lawyer can get expensive.

 Because each state and even each city has its own laws, you need to know where to look.
 While search engines are a useful tool, it’s important to understand which sources you can trust and where to find the most up to date information.